You are here: home / the importance of reading / Gifted Hands

 The book tells the story of how young Ben Carson's life changed forever the day he embraced reading, after his strong-willed mother insisted her sons turn the television off and read instead.

-In 2009 and new, shorter version for younger readers was released (see the box on the right) which is fantastic for kids of all ages.
+In 2009 a new, shorter version for younger readers was released which is fantastic for kids of all ages.

 In Gifted Hands, Ben Carson tells of his childhood growing up in a single-parent home with his mother and brother.
 The family was very poor and Ben was doing badly at school both of which, not surprisingly, led to low self-esteem and a violent temper.

 Poverty, a poor self-image, no dad at home, a hot temper and an uneducated mother are all things we now recognise as risk factors which more often than not doom a child to a lifetime of poverty, welfare and possibly violence and crime.
 But Ben Carson had a mother who was determined that her sons would succeed in life and the first part of Gifted Hands is as much about Sonya Carson as it is about Ben himself.